plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

    - `org.ramaproxy.example.tproxy.dev.provider`
    - `org.ramaproxy.example.tproxy.dist`
    - `org.ramaproxy.example.tproxy.dist.provider`
-2. Enable `Network Extensions` on both App IDs.
+2. Enable `Network Extensions` on the container app' and sysext App IDs for both developer and distribution modes.
-3. Enable `System Extension` on the host App ID used for direct distribution.
+3. Enable `System Extension` on the container app's App ID used for direct distribution.
+4. Register the shared app-group identifiers used as protected-storage access groups:
+   - `group.org.ramaproxy.example.tproxy.dev.group`
+   - `group.org.ramaproxy.example.tproxy.dist.group`
+5. Enable the app-group / shared-keychain capability needed for the container app and sysext App IDs.
-4. Create the Developer ID distribution profiles for the direct-distribution system extension path.
+6. Create the Developer ID distribution profiles for the direct-distribution container app and sysext.

 ### What a normal developer needs locally